ychen921/Shake-My-Boundary/README.md

 ## Structure
-- `BSDS500`: Images of canny and sobel baselines.
+- `BSDS500`: Images of canny and Sobel baselines.
 Also with original images.
 - `Code`: All codes for generating pb-lite edge detection
 - `Figures`: Some results of pb-lite edge detection algorithm